IxiAngel/TempTamer/src/arduino/README.md

 ### Commands

-- `{0,fanIndex,fanSpeed}`: Sets speed of a single fan.
+- `{0,fanIndex,fanSpeed}`: Sets speed of a single fan by fan index.
-- `{1,fanBits=fanSpeed,...}`: Sets speed of multiple fans.
+- `{1,fanBits=fanSpeed,...}`: Sets speed of multiple fans by fan bit index.
-- `{2}`: Returns temperature from temperature sensor.
+- `{2}`: Returns temperature from the temperature sensor.
 - `{setConfig,optionName,value}`: Sets configuration option (tempSensorPin, tempSensorMaxTemp, tempSensorMaxTempFanSpeed, minFanSpeed).
 - `{reset}`: Resets the fan controller.

 Example:

 ```
 {1,3=75}
 ```

-This command sets the fan speed of the fans associated with the bit pattern `3 (11b)` to 75%.
+This command sets the fan speed of the fans associated with the bit pattern `3` (first two fans) to 75%.

-## Build from Source
+## Building from Source

 If you prefer to build TempTamer Hardware Module from source:

 1. Clone the TempTamer repository to your local machine.
 2. Navigate to the `arduino/TempTamer` directory.
-3. Open `TempTamer.ino` file with Arduino Studio.
+3. Open the `TempTamer.ino` file with Arduino Studio.
-4. Edit `config.h` file, to configure TempTamer firmware.
+4. Edit the `config.h` file to configure TempTamer firmware.
 Adjust fan ports, initial fan speed, minimum fan speed, and temperature sensor settings as needed.
-5. Select the correct Board.
+5. Select the correct board.
 6. Press `Verify/Compile` or `Upload` to the board.
 7. Once built, connect the hardware module to your computer and proceed with configuration and usage.

 ## Different Hardware Examples